konect-V/MiniFab/computer_setup_procedure.md

 Then refer to **octopus_can_bridge_setup.md** for further instructions.

+Setup CAN network :
+`sudo nano /etc/network/interfaces.d/can0`
+and then paste the following content and then close nano :
+`allow-hotplug can0
+iface can0 can static
+    bitrate 500000
+    up ifconfig $IFACE txqueuelen 128`

 Finally, enable the automatic firmware update system by running the command:
 `sudo crontab -e`
 and adding the following line: